mhitza/flake8-jupyter-notebook/README.md

 ## Known limitations

+First of **it only supports version format 4 for notebooks**.
+It will just silently skip over other notebook formats, as it's using *regular expressions around indentation level* to extract source blocks.
+If you're of any JavaScript JSON parser that keeps track of the source line parsed I'd be happy to hear about it.

 Because of implementation details and Jupyter notebook specifics, some warnings and errors reported by [flake8][1] are ignored.
 The following list is not necessarily exhaustive and prone to be updated based on more testing.